I am soo sorry this Christmas post is late!

 “Gobb?”
 Brandon yelled at a chair like stone in the snow that seemed to be sleeping.

 “I’m awake!
 I’m awake!”
 Gobb scolded.
 “No need to yell!”
 Gobb opened his eyes and his face brightened when he saw Brandon.
 “Oh!
 Brandon, merry Christmas!
-I wanted to shake your hand but I don’t have arms.
+I wanted to shake your hand but my arms are very... sharp.
 Well, sit down.”
 Brandon smiled and sat down.

 “Happy to give, my friend,” Brandon laughed and handed some sugar apples out to workers.
 After he had taken a pile of apples off his load, he spotted Hal.
 “Oh, Hal!”
 Brandon exclaimed.
 “Yeah, you’re working here now!
 I forgot.”
 Brandon handed Hal another ticket for Wizarding Soccer.

 Hal gave Brandon a purple candy cane and said as though he was waiting to say it, “It’s blabbery berry flavour.
 It makes you start singing carols.”